-Perhaps it's best to skip precisely calculating the hours you spend at work.
-Suffice it to say: some weeks, your office may feel like a second home.
+Suffice it to say, at times, your office may feel like a second home.

-Want to know if you'll enjoy working for a company?
-Consider the three P's: people, property, and perks.
+If you want to know if you'll enjoy working for a given company, all you need to do is consider the three P's: people, property, and perks.
 Evaluating these elements reveals what a day at the office will feel like, and can help you know if you'll enjoy your time spent at work.

 Perks that go beyond these typical offerings can be transformative to your finances and general happiness.
-Here are some examples of stellar add-ons to a benefits package:
+Examples of stellar add-ons to a benefits package include:

 - Unlimited vacation days (or any vacation time stretching beyond two weeks)